AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/patching/fixture-personality-options.md

 6. Press \<Exit\> when finished.

-See section 16.6 on page 328 for details of the different curves available.
+See the [curves section](../system-settings/curves.md) for details of the different curves available.

-Freeze fixtures or attributes
+Freeze Fixtures or Attributes
 -----------------------------

 This option allows you to freeze individual attributes of a fixture, or